andrea-autieri/data-science-portfolio/house-pricing-prediction-random-forest/README.md

 ##  Exploratory Data Analysis (EDA)

 Key insights discovered:
-- House price distribution is right-skewed
+- The distribution of house prices is slightly right-skewed, with a long tail toward higher values
 - Larger living area strongly correlates with higher price
 - Overall quality is one of the strongest predictors of price